 Misconduct: Actions that are inconsistent with the requirements of a role.

-Financial misconduct: Actions that violate organisational policies or relevant standards, guidelines or laws such that financial assets are used for inappropriate or illegal purposes or financial management/governance responsibilities are violated.
+Financial misconduct: Actions that violate organisational policies or relevant standards, guidelines or laws such that financial assets are used for inappropriate or illegal purposes or financial management/governance responsibilities are not met.

-Operations: The administration of an organisation or business activity; in the community sector, operations includes all service delivery and the administrative and management required to support this.
+Operations: The administration of an organisation or business activity; in the community sector, operations includes all service delivery and the administrative and management activities required to support this.

-Responsible people: Defined by the Australian Charities and Not-for-profits Commission as members of the organisations governance body, we include both governance body members those with management responsibilities for the purposes of this policy and its procedures.
+Responsible people: Defined by the Australian Charities and Not-for-profits Commission (ACNC) as members of the organisation’s governance body; we include both governance body members and those staff with management responsibilities for the purposes of this policy and its procedures.

 Risk management: Coordinated activities to reduce or control risk.